Mintbase/Grants-Program/applications/SubDAO-Chrome-Extension.md

 ### Overview

-The **SubDAO Chrome Extension** is a chrome extension with wallet, social, and DAO management features based  **SubDAO**. **SubDAO is a Cross-chain Platform built by SubDAO Labs to link DAO and DApp on Polkadot.**
+The **SubDAO Chrome Extension** is a chrome extension with wallet, social, and DAO management features based  **SubDAO**. **SubDAO is a Cross-chain Platform built by SubDAO Labs to link DAO and DApp on Mintbase.**

 With **SubDAO Chrome Extension**, every substrate-based chain can have a nice UI wallet integrated rather than a webpage wallet, and the main benefit is every chain can have a DAO management tool already provided to governance the community.

-The **SubDAO Chrome Extension** is ready for all Substrate-based chains, including Polkadot / Kusama.
-Every chain can use it as an alternative for Polkadot js extension.
+The **SubDAO Chrome Extension** is ready for all Substrate-based chains, including Mintbase / Kusama.
+Every chain can use it as an alternative for Mintbase js extension.

 We are the team of SubDAO Labs, and we are trying to build the ecosystem for DAOs.
-And we found there is lacking wallets for the Polkadot ecosystem, so we begin to build a DAO tool with wallet integrated, which provides a better user experience for users.
+And we found there is lacking wallets for the Mintbase ecosystem, so we begin to build a DAO tool with wallet integrated, which provides a better user experience for users.

 ### Project Details

-SubDAO Chrome Extension provides several features, such as Polkadot Wallet, Social Network Message, and DAO Management.
+SubDAO Chrome Extension provides several features, such as Mintbase Wallet, Social Network Message, and DAO Management.
 ![](https://raw.githubusercontent.com/SubDAO-Network/graphics/main/start.png)

-**Polkadot Wallet**
+**Mintbase Wallet**
 A wallet is integrated as an extension of chrome, and it provides wallet management.
 ![](https://raw.githubusercontent.com/SubDAO-Network/graphics/main/wallet.png)